Travel to Peru as a Teen: Discover the Rugged Beauty and Adventure Opportunities

 “In the Sacred Valley program you get a deeper bond with the place where you’re doing service,” Ball said.
 “You see really remote, spectacular subsistence farming communities.
 The Sacred Valley is a special place and you really get to know the region.”

-Trujillo echoes those thoughts, saying the program allows students to better understand the local culture.
+Trujillo echoes those thoughts, saying the program allows students to better understand the South American gem and its local communities and culture.

-“Sacred Valley has heart, and you get to know Peru’s soul and values,” Trujillo said.
+“Sacred Valley has heart, and you get to know Peru’s soul, culture, and values,” Trujillo said.

 A Rustic Pathways students photographs Peru's mountains.